Why Do You Need A Furnace Tune-Up?

-A scheduled check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the frostier months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the colder months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the season.

-Most manufacturers’ warranties call for annual equipment maintenance to stay valid, so missing your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your equipment does ever stop working in the middle of a cold snap.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties require annual equipment maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your system does ever breakdown in the middle of winter.
+Make sure you get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.

-Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can mean a host of comfort annoyances for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can cause a number of comfort problems for homeowners, including:

 - Restricted airflow

 - Reduced efficiency

 If you remove your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
 Refer to the filter packaging to see how long the new air filter is designed to be used.

 2. Double check your thermostat.